 Techniques Used in Secondary Molding

-Secondary molding covers a range of processes which add to the quality, strength or functionality of the product.
+Secondary molding covers a range of processes that add to the quality, strength, or functionality of the product.
 Here we will look in more detail at the most commonly used types of secondary molding.

-- How its Done: A base part, (normally a rigid plastic), is molded.
-A second layer or skin (often a softer material such as TPE or rubber) is then molded directly onto the base.
+- How it’s done: A base part (normally a rigid plastic) is molded.
+A second layer of skin (often a softer material such as TPE or rubber) is then molded directly onto the base.

 - Applications: Soft grips on toothbrushes, anti-slip handles on power tools, and automotive parts that require vibration resistance.